Reference Guide#

 VARCHAR

-Required.
 US Only.

-Empty string or prefix and/or First and/or Middle and/or last and/or suffix.
+Prefix and/or First and/or Middle and/or last and/or suffix.

 VARCHAR

-The input field for the address
+The IP address for the record.

 VARCHAR